Bethlehem Of Galilee guide starts by visiting this Moshav, and then we will go over different attractions in this area. Let’s begin!

 And only when we reached parking we saw cows:

 Hike At Alonei Abba Nature Reserve – Summary

 Overall, it is a beautiful and short trail.
 Since the path is not long and light (you can probably make it with a stroller) it is beloved by families with young children.
 You can probably visit all year round, but Spring is the best season for a tour.
 And as I always say, come early.
 You will both enjoy the colder weather and will be able to find nearby parking (around noon there was no parking in the parking lot and people parked along the road, #7513).

-As you saw, there many Agrotourism related attraction at Bethlehem Of Galilee area.
+As you saw, there many Agrotourism related attractions at Bethlehem Of Galilee area.
 Most of the attractions are not vast and several hours will be enough to cover them.
-Thus, you can combine several for a half day tour.
+Thus, you can combine several of them for a half-day tour.